 Do just Section 1 of a past paper in one sitting.
 The next time do BMAT Sections 1 and 2.

 Finally, add in Section 3 and do all three sections in one sitting.

-There often isn’t time to check, so you’ll have to push your speed up to get this valuable time.
+There often isn’t time to check your work, so you’ll have to push your speed up to get this valuable time.

 If you can do it during preparation, it’ll be possible during your actual exam.
-This will give you an extra 5 minutes to check your answers and try any questions you had to skip.
+This will give you an extra five minutes to check your answers and attempt any questions you had to skip.

 Here are time stamps to help you keep track if you’re using this strategy.

 BMAT Section 2 is made up of questions covering the three sciences and maths.

 You probably already know which area you find most challenging, so factor that into your revision time and make sure you have the fundamentals we mentioned covered for each section.